How to make money from social media

 Services like Gumroad, Sellfy and Udemy allow you to set up your own 'shop' to sell products: they'll deal with the payment process, delivery of the product (providing it's digital) and the marketing, so all you have to do is focus on producing really high-quality stuff.

 Just be aware that sites like these will take a chunk of the profit you make from each sale, which can potentially be as much as 10%.

 It's also a good idea to try and capture people's details like their email addresses when they buy from you.
 This means you can send them emails promoting future products and content.
 Just remember that people will need to opt in to receive marketing emails.

 You can also try offering a freebie to entice a new customer in.
-Give them a free chapter of your eBook in return for their email address and, if they’re impressed, they’ll be likely to buy more products off you in future.
+Give them a free chapter of your eBook in return for their email address and, if they're impressed, they'll be likely to buy more products from you in future.